osohq/oso/new-docs/content/node/reference/classes.md

 }

 const user = new User(["HR", "payroll"]);
-oso.isAllowed(user, 'foo', 'bar').then(assert);
+oso.isAllowed(user, "foo", "bar").then(assert);
 ```

 {{< callout "Warning" "orange" >}}
 Polar does not support methods that mutate lists in place unless the list is
 also returned from the method.
 {{< /callout >}}

 Likewise, lists constructed in Polar may be passed into JavaScript methods: